 In the 16th and 17th centuries Chester was known for its leather industry.
 There was also still a wool industry.
 The wool was woven then fulled.
 In other words it was pounded in clay and water to clean and thicken it.
 The wool was pounded by wooden hammers worked by watermills on the Dee.

 The port thrived although the Dee was no longer navigable as far as Chester and ships had to embark from downriver.
 Chester remained an important market town.
 In the early Middle Ages there was only one weekly market but by the 17th century there were several specialized markets in Chester.

-Like all towns in those days Chester suffered from outbreaks of plague.
+Like all Tudor towns Chester suffered from outbreaks of plague.
 There were epidemics in 1517, 1552, 1603 and 1605.
 Nevertheless Chester grew rapidly and may have had a population of about 7,000 by 1600.

 Stanley Palace was built in 1591 and from 1609 horse races were held on the Roodee.

 In 1642 came civil war between king and parliament.
 The people of Chester supported the king and earthwork defenses were erected around the town to protect the suburbs that had grown up outside the walls.
 Parliamentary troops attacked Chester in July 1643 but they were beaten back and retreated.
 However in July 1644 the king lost the battle of Marston Moor.
 In November a parliamentary army laid siege to Chester.
 The siege lasted for 6 months until May 1645.
 At that time the parliamentary troops were needed elsewhere and withdrew.

 In September 1645 the king came with an army to Chester.
 The parliamentarians approached Chester and the royalists went out to meet them but they defeated at Rowton Moor.
 He is said to have watched the battle from Phoenix Tower, which was renamed King Charles Tower.
 The king then retreated and left Chester to its own devices.